NTXSTEALTH/Graph-app/README.md

 # Projects
-Grpah app based on custom tkinter designed to show graphs on different sorting algorithms
+Graph app based on custom tkinter designed to show graphs on different sorting algorithms